Survival (Doctor Who): Legacy

-McCoy and Aldred would reprise their roles onscreen on a number of occasions: first in a 1990 episode of the educational series Search Out Science; and again in 1993, along with many other former Doctor Who actors, for the Children in Need special Dimensions in Time.
-McCoy would briefly return to the role for the 1996 Doctor Who television movie which saw the Seventh Doctor regenerate into the Eighth Doctor, played by Paul McGann, and once more in 2021 for a webcast trailer promoting the blu-ray release of Season 24 alongside Bonnie Langford as Mel Bush.
+McCoy and Aldred would reprise their roles onscreen on a number of occasions: first in a 1990 episode of the educational series Search Out Science; and again in 1993, along with many other former Doctor Who actors, for the Children in Need 30th anniversary special Dimensions in Time.
+McCoy would briefly return to the role for the 1996 Doctor Who television movie which saw the Seventh Doctor regenerate into the Eighth Doctor, played by Paul McGann, and again in 2021 for a webcast trailer promoting the Blu-ray release of Season 24 alongside Bonnie Langford as Mel Bush.

-Had the series continued, Aldred would have remained in her role until the expiry of her contract midway through the following season.
+If the series continued, Aldred would have remained in her role until the expiry of her contract midway through the following season.
 Ace was to be written out of the series in Ice Time, an Ice Warrior story written by Marc Platt.
-Aldred returned as Ace in 2019 for a webcast trailer promoting the blu-ray release of Season 26.
+Aldred returned as Ace in 2019 for a webcast trailer promoting the Blu-ray release of Season 26.

-In 1999, McCoy agreed to reprise his role as the Doctor in officially-licensed Doctor Who audio adventures produced by Big Finish, with Aldred also returning the following year.
-As of 2022, both McCoy and Aldred continue to make regular appearances in Doctor Who audio releases and associated spin-offs.
+In 1999, McCoy agreed to reprise his role as the Doctor in officially licensed Doctor Who audio adventures produced by Big Finish, with Aldred also returning the following year.
+McCoy and Aldred continue to make regular appearances in Doctor Who audio releases and associated spin-offs.
 The pair also returned in 2001 for the BBC webcast production, Death Comes to Time.

 Doctor Who eventually returned to television as a BBC Wales production in 2005, helmed by Russell T Davies.
-In 2022, Aldred made a special guest appearance as Ace in the revived series, alongside Janet Fielding as Tegan Jovanka, for the BBC's centenary – "The Power of the Doctor" – which saw the end of Jodie Whittaker's tenure as the Thirteenth Doctor and was the last story produced entirely by BBC Studios before entering a co-production deal with Bad Wolf.
+In 2022, Aldred made a special guest appearance as Ace in the revived series, alongside Janet Fielding as Tegan Jovanka, in The Power of the Doctor, which saw the end of Jodie Whittaker's tenure as the Thirteenth Doctor and was the last story produced entirely by BBC Studios before entering a co-production deal with Bad Wolf.
 McCoy also made a surprise cameo as a manifestation of the Seventh Doctor.

+In 2023, as part of Doctor Who's sixtieth anniversary, McCoy and Aldred reprised their roles once again in the streaming series Tales of the TARDIS.